 Connector Statistics view can be used to find out if high resource consumption on connectors is leading to sessions failures and high latency.

-Click the sessions with poor Session Responsiveness in the User Experience dashboard.
+Click the sessions with poor Session Responsiveness on the User Experience dashboard.

 The Sessions self-service view is displayed with the details of the sessions having poor session responsiveness.
 You can use the Connector pivot to see the distribution of sessions with poor responsiveness across the various connectors.
 Click the Add or Remove Columns link to add the Connector column to your view.
 Click the connector link to open the Connector Statistics view.